codefresh-io/docs.codefresh.io/_docs/pipelines/pipelines.md

 - **Pipeline Concurrency**: The maximum number of concurrent builds (0-14 or unlimited).
 Set the concurrency when your pipeline has only one trigger.
+  > **TIP**:
-  > A Pipeline Concurrency of **0** freezes execution of the pipeline, switching it to maintenance mode.
+  A Pipeline Concurrency of **0** freezes execution of the pipeline, switching it to maintenance mode.
 Use this concurrency setting to modify existing pipelines and freeze execution until you complete the changes.
 - **Trigger Concurrency**: The maximum number of concurrent builds per trigger (1-15 or unlimited).
 Define the trigger concurrency when your pipeline has multiple triggers.
 - **Branch Concurrency**: The maximum number of concurrent builds per branch (1-15 or unlimited).
 Define this when your pipeline can build different branches.
 - **Build Termination**: Options that determine when a build from the pipeline should terminate: